30 Days to Web Development

 Teaching yourself can make it even harder, because you don't have the guidance of a teacher or mentor.

-What students need is a step-by-step preparation course to get them ready for their self-education, and this course is it.
+What students need is a step-by-step preparation course to get them ready for their self-education—and this course is it.
 I like to call it the "jet pack" for popular e-Learning platforms like freeCodeCamp, Treehouse, Udemy, Coursera, and more!

-In 30 Days to Web Development, I help you:
+After 30 Days to Web Development, you WILL be:

 This course is a packaged solution to the majority of issues students face when teaching themselves to code, such as lack of confidence, and being a “slow learner”.